Calgary Flames, Winnipeg Jets set to reveal Heritage Classic jerseys

-Here’s when you can see the jerseys the Calgary Flames and Winnipeg Jets will wear at the Heritage Classic
+Here's the throwback jerseys the Calgary Flames will wear to hit the ice at Mosaic Stadium in October

-A screenshot from a Heritage Classic jersey teaser video posted by the Winnipeg Jets.
-(Source: Winnipeg Jets/Adidas)
+The Calgary Flames will wear this jersey for the Heritage Classic in Regina (Twitter: NHL)

 Published Friday, September 13, 2019 7:50AM CST

-With the big game at Mosaic Stadium approaching, the two teams facing off in the NHL Heritage Classic in Regina are expected to reveal their jerseys for the game Friday.
+With the big game at Mosaic Stadium approaching, the two teams facing off in the NHL Heritage Classic in Regina are revealing their game jerseys on Friday.

+The Flames unveiled a their throwback threads for the game in a tweet on Friday morning.

-Both the Winnipeg Jets and Calgary Flames tweeted sneak previews of their digs for the outdoors, although neither gives away much detail besides an official Heritage Classic patch on what appears to be the shoulder.
+Both the Winnipeg Jets and Calgary Flames tweeted sneak previews of their digs for the outdoors, showing an official Heritage Classic patch on the shoulder.

 Both teams have opted for classic throwback looks in past Heritage Classic appearances, with many fans speculating and hoping for old-school threads at Mosaic.